Student Services at MSU

 - Union Market—breakfast and lunch entrees, soup, salad bar, FatCat bakery items, Asian and Mexican food

-Summer Session students who register for seven or more credit hours are required to pay the health fee and are thus eligible to use the Health Service during the time period for which they are enrolled.
+Summer Session students who register for seven or more credit hours are required to pay the health fee and are thus eligible to use UHP services during the summer semester.
 Students taking fewer than seven credit hours have the option of paying the health fee.

-For immunization requirements and forms, please consult the Student Health Service Web site listed above.
+For immunization requirements and forms, please consult the UHP Medical Services web site listed below.

 For specific information about each service or program, please refer to the web site or phone number below.